dalehenrich/RowanSample6/README.md

 	to: 'Application'
 	forUserId: 'allusers'
 ```
-Use the following script to run the script using GsDevKit (covers [reconcile](#reconcile-the-sett-code-move-class-extensions-for-globals-classes-into-separate-packages) and [adjust](#adjust-sett-configuration-set-defaultsymboldictname-to-applicationn)):
+Use the following to run the script against GsDevKit stones (covers [reconcile](#reconcile-the-sett-code-move-class-extensions-for-globals-classes-into-separate-packages) and [adjust](#adjust-sett-configuration-set-defaultsymboldictname-to-applicationn)):
 ```
 ./newBuild_SystemUser_reconcile_sett
 ```